How Long Does It Take For Barclaycard Arrival Plus Card's 40,000 Bonus To Post To Your Account?

 On top of the bonus posting the same day you hit the spending requirements, the 40,000 Arrival miles can be used for $440 worth of ANY kind of travel.
 You can buy a flight or pay for your hotel stay during your trip and redeem the miles for a statement credit after you return home.
 This takes a great deal of planning out the equation when comparing the uses of traditional airline miles for flights.
 Don’t get me wrong, I love using airline miles for long international flights, but they certainly take more planning in terms of earning and redeeming.

 On top of that, the card earns 2.2% back on all purchases which makes it one of the highest earning travel rewards cards on the market.
 One of my strategies this year is to build up a balance of Arrival miles to fall back on when I can’t use traditional airline miles and hotel points to cover my travel.
-By spending an extra $10,000 on the card you will have $660 worth of free travel in your account for whatever kind of travel---whenever you need it.
+By spending an extra $10,000 on the card you will have $660 worth of free travel in your account for whatever kind of travel—whenever you need it.

 The Bottom Line